SergioEstevao/SELibrary/README.md

  - SELogging - common logging and assert macros that are enable/disable in DEBUG/RELEASE builds
  - SEAppDelegate - app delegate implementation using a "service" approach.
  - SETableViewCell - comon code to loading tableviewcell from nib files.
+ - SEBorderView - a view that allows to define a border.

 Documentation
 -------------